Achievable logoAchievable logo

 Cotton wool spots HIV

-Nucleic acid assays will be positive in all stages of infection. p24 antigen assays will become negative once antibodies are detectable.
-In newborns born to HIV positive mothers, diagnosis is established by DNA/RNA PCR, p24 antigen assay or viral culture.
+Nucleic acid assays will be positive in all stages of infection. p24 antigen assays become negative once antibodies are detectable.

-Window period: The window period refers to the time after infection and before seroconversion, during which markers of infection (p24 antigen and antibodies) are still absent or too scarce to be detectable.
+Window period: The window period refers to the time after infection and before seroconversion, during which markers of infection (p24 antigen and antibodies) are absent or too scarce to be detectable.
 It may vary from a few weeks to not more than 90 days.
-Viral culture and PCR will still be positive in window period.
+Viral culture and PCR will still be positive in the window period.

 Sign up for free to take 2 quiz questions on this topic